amanmagar/Git-cheatsheet/readme.md

 # to check status
 git status

-#to create a file in the dir
+# to create a file in the dir
-touch <filename.extenstion>
+touch < filename.extension >

 # to create snapshot
 git commit -m "message"